atticuspatrick/atticuspatrick/README.md

 ### What I'm working on
 I am a senior studying at the University of Vermont and I am graduating in the Spring of 2023.
-My main focuses within data science are sports analytics, particularly soccer analytics, as well as geospatial analytics.
+My main focus within data science is sports analytics, particularly soccer analytics.
 The majority of my work here is performed using Python and R.

 <br/>